What is the Fair Debt Collection Practices Act (FDCPA)?

 The purpose of the Act is to provide steps and guidelines that collection agencies must follow when trying to collect legitimate debts while providing protections and solutions for consumers.
 The FDCPA law passed by congress prohibits bill collectors from using abusive, unfair, or deceptive practices for the purposes of collecting a debt from you.

-The FDCPA defines a bill collector as any person who uses any method of contacting someone in any business for the principal purpose of collecting any debts.
+The Fair Debt Collection Practices Act defines a bill collector as any person who uses any method of contacting someone in any business for the principal purpose of collecting any debts.
 The FDCPA’s definitions of “consumers” and “debt” specifically restricts the coverage of the FDCPA to personal, family or household transactions.

 There is no fee in your FDCPA, TCPA OR FCCPA case unless we recover!!